-Seventy-seven years ago, Allied troops looked off the back of landing craft floating off the beach at Normandy into what seemed the mouth of hell itself.
+Sixty-seven years ago tomorrow, Allied troops looked off the back of landing craft floating off the beach at Normandy into what seemed the mouth of hell itself.
 It was 6:30 a.m., and Operation Overlord, which was intended to open a second Allied front against the Nazis in occupied France, had begun.
 The enemy was ensuring that the Allies would pay for every inch of beach they gained.

 Email newsletter signup

 More than 5,000 ships and 4,000 ship-to-shore transports were used in the attack, supported by 13,000 aircraft.
 But it was the men, more than 150,000 of them and most from the U.S. — men who put themselves in harm’s way despite what appeared to be insurmountable odds against them — that the annual commemoration of the invasion honors.

 On the first day of the operation alone, Allied troops suffered more than 10,000 casualties, including 4,000 deaths.
 Most of those casualties were at heavily defended Omaha Beach, located at the center of the movement against German forces.
 And most of the dead and wounded Allies were Americans.